milasudril/anja/README.md

 version of JACK, as well as some other useful utilities.
 More information can be found here: http://kxstudio.linuxaudio.org/Repositories.

-After adding this PPA, install all tools and libraries
+After adding this PPA, install all tools and libraries, and compile the program

     sudo apt-get install jackd2 pkg-config libgtk-3-dev g++ blender inkscape \
         libjack-jackd2-dev libsndfile-dev libgtksourceview-3.0-dev python3 \